PDLT-University-of-York/test-split-site/docs/ultra/accessible-sites.md

 ## Tool: Reading List

+!!!
+Accessibility "How using the Reading List supports accessibility"

+    A quality Reading List supports accessibility by collating all readings in one place, helping students prioritise reading tasks and allowing direct access to digital items via the University single-sign-on.

+    It's also crucial for the Library team to provide alternative formats of content for print-impaired users.

 From 2025/26, it is University policy that **all module readings must be provided through the [Leganto Reading List tool](https://subjectguides.york.ac.uk/readinglists/home)**.
-This supports accessibility by collating all readings in one place and allowing direct access to digital items via the University single-sign-on.

 Using your Reading List to improve accessibility:

 - **Tag** each item as Essential, Recommended or Background to help students prioritise and manage their workload.
+- **Do not upload readings** - add them to your Reading List instead.
 - Aid navigation by using the same **structure** as your VLE site.
 In most cases this should be weekly sections.
 - Use the **Alternative Format Request (SSP)** tag to identify items for the Library staff to convert to digital format for students who can't access printed text.